 Training to be a judge in the UK involves developing skills in the following areas:

-Assimilating and clarifying information.
-You must be able to assimilate information quickly and identify essential issues to develop a clear understanding of cases and to clarify uncertainties.
+Assimilating and clarifying information: You must be able to assimilate information quickly and identify essential issues in order to develop a clear understanding of cases.

-Working with others.
-You will need to conduct Court or tribunal proceedings appropriately working alongside others, and you must value diversity, be able to show empathy and sensitivity to build relationships.
+Working with others: You will need to conduct Court or tribunal proceedings appropriately working alongside others, and you must value diversity, and be able to show empathy and sensitivity.

-Building knowledge.
-You must have a thorough understanding of relevant jurisdiction, law and practice and show a willingness to learn and develop professionally.
+Building knowledge: You must have a thorough understanding of relevant jurisdiction, the law and the law in practice and show a willingness to learn and develop professionally.

 You can also train to be a judge by volunteering.
 You can get valuable experience and insights into the work of a judge through the Judicial Work Shadowing Scheme.
 You normally have to be a qualified legal professional with at least 7 years of experience in law-related work to join the scheme.